social-protocols/social-protocols.github.io/README.md

 # Social Protocols Website

+This website is built using [Distill for R Markdown](https://rstudio.github.io/distill/).

 ## Workflows

 Execute the following to have a `ROOTDIR` environment variable available when you want to create paths: